 Naji: In general, drawing was my childhood dream.
 I take real pleasure in making simple, free and rebellious designs that combine simple, straightforward speech with an ironic character and meaningful content.

-I like to treat social, political and scholarly topics through visual messages with a very fine line that evoke humor.
+I like to treat social, political and scholarly topics through visual messages with a very fine line that evokes humor.

 Naji: My goal is the success of my International Cartoon Festival in Africa FICA.
 And promote the art of cartoon and press drawing as a means of expression through an annual event organized in Morocco with the ambition that it radiates beyond.
 This is the goal of the promoters of this event.
 The loyalty of Moroccan, African and foreign designers, the public and all our partners in the long term is also a priority.
 It is at this price that the International Cartoon Festival in Africa could become an expected, regular and unavoidable meeting of the national cultural scene and why not international.